akhilthomas011/AzureVM_AutoDeallocate/README.md

 > Note: The Bicep and ARM template is intended only for demonstration purposes and shouldn't be used as such, since it does not meet the *`Secure by Default`* Microsoft standards.

-The main components of the Bicep is:
+The main components of the Bicep/ARM are:
-1.
+1. Creating a Virtual Machine
+2. Assigning a `System Assigned Managed Identity` to the virtual machine.
+3. Assigning `Virtual Machine Contributor` role to the Managed Identity in the scope of the deployed virtual machine
+4. Adding the tags to the virtual machine
+5. Adding a custom script extension to run the **setup.ps1** powershell script under **Scripts** folder.